 If you need to edit any of these queries, go into the query, make the desired changes and a button will appear in the top right asking you to save/update the query.
 Keep in mind, edits to the query conditions will not be automatically saved.

 To rename a saved query, click on the pencil icon by the header and enter the desired display name.
 Click "enter" or outside of the area to save the updated name.

 Share your queries as often as you want.
 You can share URLs with other users who also have access to the same organization.
-As each part of the query is built, the results update, and the URL is updated so that in-progress searches can be shared in email, chat, etc.
+As each part of the query is built, the results update and the URL is updated so that in-progress searches can be shared in an email, chat, and so forth.